 Next, allow MonsterInsights to manage your account.

-Finally, select the right website profile for your blog and click Complete Authentication.
+Finally, select the correct website profile for your blog and click Complete Authentication.

-After authentication, you can easily find how your website is doing by visiting Insights » Reports.
+After authentication, you can easily find out how your website is doing by visiting Insights » Reports.

 Get started with MonsterInsights today to easily set up Google Analytics on your site.